dhellmann/pymotw-3/source/enum/index.rst

 Creating Enumerations Programmatically
 ======================================

-There are cases when it is more convenient to create enumerations programmatically, rather than hard-coding them in a class definition.
+In some cases, it is more convenient to create enumerations programmatically, rather than hard-coding them in a class definition.
 For those situations, ``Enum`` also supports passing the member names and values to the class constructor.